jinl33/EZbooth/README.md

 ## Initial Setup

 To start off, you need to have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
-This version of `npm` that was used when creating this project is version `8.10.0`.
-Other versions of `npm` should work as well, but if you are experiencing errors, make sure to try it with this version first.

 When you have pulled the repository, first call